-Grapevine helps people experiencing isolation, poverty and disadvantage to build better lives.
+Grapevine helps all kinds of people experiencing isolation, poverty and disadvantage to build better lives.

-We know that with enough hope, insight and supportive relationships around them people can take control, turn their lives around and realise their potential.
+We help them get the hope, insight and supportive relationships they need to take control, turn their lives around and realise their potential.

-Using practical tools and training we also help people build their collective power to tackle the problems they are facing.
+Using practical tools and training we also help people build their collective power to tackle the problems they’re facing.
 We help them spark and sustain movements for change.

 But we don’t stop there.

 We want to get at root causes of problems that won’t go way – not just treat the symptoms.
-We do that by working with systems and services like the NHS and local authorities to see how together we can understand and tackle the real problem.
+We do that by working with systems and services like the NHS and local authorities to see how together we can understand and tackle the real problem – for good.

-You can see latest news about all our projects on the What’s New page.
+We’ve 30 staff working on 10 projects.
+You can see latest news about all our work on the What’s New page.

 We’re brave, creative and passionate about our work because we know that working this way can give new life.